THE FOREIGN EARNED INCOME EXCLUSION

 You must meet one of the following two tests to qualify for the Foreign Earned Income Exclusion:

-Physical Presence Test – You meet the Physical Presence Test if you are physically present in a foreign country or countries 330 full days during a period of 12 consecutive months.
+Physical Presence Test.
+You meet the Physical Presence Test if you are physically present in a foreign country or countries 330 full days during a period of 12 consecutive months.
 The 330 days do not have to be consecutive.

 In case you do not meet either the Physical Presence Test or the Bona Fide Residence Test by the filing deadline of June 15, you should file for an extension until October 15.
 If you still do not meet the requirements by the extended October 15 deadline, you can file IRS Form 2350 to ask for an additional extension, allowing you to file your federal income tax return when you qualify for the Foreign Earned Income Exclusion.
+In other words, the IRS allows you to file your tax return after the extended filing due date.

-If you are self-employed the exclusion amount is applied against gross receipts (i.e. gross income and not income after deduction of expenses (net income)).
+If you are self-employed, the exclusion amount is applied against gross receipts (i.e. gross income and not income after deduction of expenses (net income)).

 Is Claiming the Foreign Earned Income Exclusion Always a Good Idea?